ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 - `members_memory_allocation_mb` - The total amount of memory you need for the {{site.data.keyword.databases-for-postgresql}} deployment.
 If omitted the minimum allocation of 4096 MB.
 - `members_disk_allocation_mb` - The total amount of disk space you need for the {{site.data.keyword.databases-for-postgresql}} deployment.
 If omitted the minimum allocation of 10240 MB.

-This command kicks off provisioning a {{site.data.keyword.databases-for-postgresql}} deployment that is configured as a [read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) of your Compose deployment.
+This command starts provisioning a {{site.data.keyword.databases-for-postgresql}} deployment that is configured as a [read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) of your Compose deployment.

 ### Provisioning through the Resource Controller API